 Required to resit exams or repeat modules

-If you fail part of your course and are required to resit exams or repeat modules then this could have a serious impact on your immigration status.
+If you fail part of your course and are required to resit exams or repeat modules this could have a serious impact on your immigration status.

-For more extensive information on this topic for both undergraduate and postgraduate students, please click on the link below to download a guidance note:
+For more extensive information on this topic for both undergraduate and postgraduate students, click on the link below to download a guidance note: